 - Design visual presentations and video clips to present novel content;

 - Create assessment activities for online learning;

-- Assemble job-aids and other material to assist online learners;
+- Assemble job aids and other materials to assist online learners;

 - Plan well-structured (self-paced learning) modules and courses.

 Day 1 – Course introduction & digital learning intro

 - Introduction to the course, the school, and the external week activities;